totuni/esp-studio-examplesII/InputStreams/source/README.md

     **NOTE:** These settings are designed to work with an Azure Event Hub that has been pre-configured to stream data into the `lorahub` namespace, which uses shared access credentials provided in the connection string.
 5. Click **OK** to exit the **Connector Configuration** window.
 6. Click ![Output Schema](/EndtoEndExamples/onnx_voice_transcription/img/output-schema-icon.png "Output Schema").
 Fields include:
-      - `index`: A numeric identifier that corresponds to the event's position in the Event Hub stream <!-- is there a case in which it doesn't correspond? -->
+      - `index`: A numeric identifier that corresponds to the event's position in the Event Hub stream
       - `message`: The raw message content from the event that is treated as a plain string

 ### Use Case